shove/shove/README.markdown

 ### <a name="shove_authorize" ></a>Authentication

-It"s possible to grant clients publish and subscribe rights on one or more channels.
+It's possible to grant clients publish and subscribe rights on one or more channels.

 If your client needs publish/subscribe access on all channels, you can authenticate the client using the * channel.
 This is only recommended if the client is a trusted client.